United States Electoral College: Background

-The Electoral College was officially selected as the means of electing president towards the end of the Constitutional Convention, due to pressure from slave states wanting to increase their voting power, since they could count slaves as 3/5 of a person when allocating electors, and by small states who increased their power given the minimum of three electors per state.
+The Electoral College was officially selected as the means of electing the president towards the end of the Constitutional Convention, due to pressure from slave states wanting to increase their voting power, since they could count slaves as 3/5 of a person when allocating electors, and by small states who increased their power given the minimum of three electors per state.
 The compromise was reached after other proposals, including a direct election for president (as proposed by Hamilton among others), failed to get traction among slave states.
 Steven Levitsky and Daniel Ziblatt describe it as "not a product of constitutional theory or farsighted design.
 Rather, it was adopted by default, after all other alternatives had been rejected."

 In 1787, the Constitutional Convention used the Virginia Plan as the basis for discussions, as the Virginia proposal was the first.
 The Virginia Plan called for Congress to elect the president.
 Delegates from a majority of states agreed to this mode of election.
 After being debated, delegates came to oppose nomination by Congress for the reason that it could violate the separation of powers.
 James Wilson then made a motion for electors for the purpose of choosing the president.

 Later in the convention, a committee formed to work out various details.
 They included the mode of election of the president, including final recommendations for the electors, a group of people apportioned among the states in the same numbers as their representatives in Congress (the formula for which had been resolved in lengthy debates resulting in the Connecticut Compromise and Three-Fifths Compromise), but chosen by each state "in such manner as its Legislature may direct".
 Committee member Gouverneur Morris explained the reasons for the change.
 Among others, there were fears of "intrigue" if the president were chosen by a small group of men who met together regularly, as well as concerns for the independence of the president if he were elected by Congress.